limorl/monorepo-python-sample/README.md

 --parameter-overrides 'Stage=dev Platform=local'
 ```

-**NOTE:** If you want to deploy the lambda functions with production configuration, then use `--parameter-overrides Stage=prod Platform=AWS`
+**NOTE:** If you want to deploy the lambda functions with production configuration, then use `--parameter-overrides Stage=prod Platform=aws`

 Once deployed to localstack, all lambdas are available on a single endpoint and can be invoked using function name.